damlois/lekki-properties-api/README.md

 # lekki-properties-api
-A property management API built with Ruby on Rails
+A property management API built with Ruby on Rails.
+You can create a new property, update a property, get a property, or delete a property.
+This is summarily a simple API to perform basic CRUD operations on properties/apartments.

+## Running the API
-To run this app loaclly WITHOUT DOCKER, run 'rails server'.
-The app is spinned up and run on localhost:3000.
-To access the API Specification, navigate to localhost:3000/api-docs
+To run this app locally WITHOUT DOCKER, run 'rails server'.

-To run this app WITH DOCKER, run 'docker-compose build', then 'docker-compose up.
-The app is spinned up and run on localhost:3000.
-To access the API Specification, navigate to localhost:3000/api-docs
+To run this app WITH DOCKER, run the following commands:
+* **docker-compose build** (this builds the image)
+* **docker-compose run app rake db:create db:migrate** (this creates the database and runs all migrations)
+* **docker-compose up** (this gets the server running)

+## Testing the API
+To view the API documentation, go to localhost:3000/api-docs on your browser.
+You can call the endpoints using an API testing tool such as Postman.